-Policy CS40 of the Sheffield Development Framework Core Strategy sets out the broad principals and aims in relation to affordable housing.
+Policy CS40 of the Core Strategy sets out the broad principles and aims in relation to affordable housing.

 Since Affordable Housing Supplementary Planning Guidance was published in 1998, there has been a very radical transformation in the housing market both locally and nationally.
 Very few areas of the city now have housing available for purchase which is considered affordable.

-Developers will be required to submit an Affordable Housing Statement, which sets out how the applicant proposes to meet the affordable housing requirements set out in Core Strategy Policy CS40 and our Affordable Housing Interim Planning Guidance (2014).
+Developers will be required to submit an Affordable Housing Statement which sets out how the applicant proposes to meet the affordable housing requirements set out in Core Strategy Policy CS40 and the CIL and Planning Obligations SPD (2015).

 The absence of a required Affordable Housing Statement will render a planning application invalid.
 A template for an Affordable Housing Statement is available as a download below, as well as a map showing the City's 12 Affordable Housing Market Areas.

 Applicants are strongly advised to contact our Housing Strategy and Policy team prior to submitting an application.
 They will advise on housing demand, need and affordable housing.
 They can be contacted on 0114 2736396, or email@example.com.

 They will provide advice on the size, type and tenure of the affordable housing that is needed in the area, as well as advice on which local housing association partners would be suitable.